 | Slot 6 (far corner) | Secret #2 |

-Always place the highest-tier brainrots in slots 5–6 because they are physically furthest from the entry.
-Even if a thief breaches all your defenses, the slow turn into the back corner gives you the response window.
+Always put your highest-tier brainrots in slots 5โ6.
+Even if a thief blows through your entire defense, that slow turn into the back corner is usually the response window you need.

-- 1Lock Tier 1 → Tier 5 (always step up as cash allows)
+- 1Lock Tier 1 โ Tier 5 (step up every time you have the cash)

-- 2Buy 1 Shock Trap, place in corridor
+- 2Buy 1 Shock Trap, place it in the corridor

 - 3Add 1 Freeze Trap